 Why graduate unemployment matters

-Posted over 3 years ago by Heidi MorebyGraduate/junior level recruitment has taken a huge hit over the course of the last year with an 11% reduction in the number of entry-level graduate jobs and concerns over youth unemployment mounting.
+Posted almost 4 years ago by Heidi MorebyGraduate/junior level recruitment has taken a huge hit over the course of the last year with an 11% reduction in the number of entry-level graduate jobs and concerns over youth unemployment mounting.

 Whilst it is easy to assume that these up and coming graduates will recover in time, a lack of hiring in the entry-level/junior market is likely to have a negative impact on businesses in the long-term.